-The dealer must pay for the honor of dealing equal to 25¢ times the number of players for that hand.
+When not playing Hold 'Em, the dealer must pay for the honor of dealing equal to 25¢ times the number of players for that hand.
 (We used 10¢ in the early days, but now we do not play with any dimes.)
 This takes place instead of the ante, and must occur before anyone sees any cards.
 After shuffling, the player to the right of the dealer must cut the deck once.
 The game should be stated clearly before the dealer sees any cards.
 Cards are dealt starting to the left, clockwise.